Department Chairs' Information for IAS Promotion

 This section reflects statistical information on the candidate and is conveyed via the department chair.
 This includes SEI and merit information.
 Sample forms are included at the end of this document.

-22.214.171.124 Merit Information.
-When available, the department provides the merit ranking (or categorization) for the candidate along with departmental data (such as ranges and averages).
-In addition, the department briefly describes the merit evaluation procedure used by the department.
-If applicable, the relative weighting of teaching, scholarship and service used in the merit process are included.
+188.8.131.52 Merit Information.
+The department chair provides the merit ranking (or categorization) for the candidate along with departmental data (such as ranges and averages).
+In addition, the department chair briefly describes the merit evaluation procedure used by the department.
+If applicable, the relative weighting of teaching, PD/CA/Sch and/or service used in the merit process are included.
 Any weighting for determining merit scores is explained.
-Click here to download Merit Information form.
+If the department does not conduct merit review of IAS, then the method that the department uses for annual review of IAS should be included in this section.

 5.2.4 Department’s Statement on IAS Professional Development/Creative Activity/Scholarly Activity